Detect

 Authentication

-Example flow - activation & usage
+Example flow: activation and usage

-Use PATCH/v1/services/detect/checks to activate checks:
+Use PATCH /v1/services/detect/checks to activate checks:

-Example check activation in our user interface:
+Example of check activation in the Maventa user interface:

 Step 2.
-Checks are run on incoming invoices
+Run checks on incoming invoices

-Once activated, all incoming invoices for the company are automatically checked.
-When checks are completed, the invoice is released to the customer’s inbox and check results are available via the REST API.
-Invoices and attachments are downloaded as usual.
-Detect results are retrieved via a separate API call:
+Once activated, Maventa automatically checks all incoming invoices for the company.
+When the checks are complete, the invoice is released to the customer’s inbox and the results become available via the REST API.

 Use GET /v1/invoices/{id}/detect_results to fetch results for a specific invoice.

-- The response includes results for all activated checks, only one call is needed.
+- The response includes results for all activated checks — only one call is needed.

 Step 3.
-Notifications are displayed to the User
+Display notifications to the user

-Example result visualisation in user interface:
+Example of result display in a user interface:

-- Call PATCH/v1/services/detect/checks to modify active checks.
+- Call PATCH /v1/services/detect/checks to modify the active checks.

 - To fully close the service, deactivate all checks.

-General Disclaimer
+General disclaimer

-Visma does not warrant that the customers use of the check services will be uninterrupted or error-free, or that the service and/or the information obtained by the customer through the Services will meet the customers requirements.
+Visma does not warrant that the customer’s use of the check services will be uninterrupted or error-free, or that the service and/or the information obtained by the customer through the services will meet the customer’s requirements.
 The customer acknowledges and agrees that the check services will evolve over time and that functionality may be added and removed from time to time.

 The customer assumes sole responsibility for results obtained from the use of the check services and for conclusions drawn from them.
-Visma shall have no liability for any damage caused by errors or omissions in any information, instructions, warnings or flags provided to the customer in connection with the check services, or the customer’s actions or non-actions in response to such information.
+Visma shall have no liability for any damage caused by errors or omissions in any information, instructions, warnings, or flags provided to the customer in connection with the check services, or the customer’s actions or non-actions in response to such information.

 Warning list guide